network-flows/Lonestar-Mod-Guide/docs/ShipUnit_EN.md

 ![UnitD.gif](../images/UnitD.gif)

+## Notes on Additional Data

+Vanilla game has no cross-battle growth units like Ritual Dagger in STS.
+If you want to store variables cross-combat (like growth counter), you may store data in `UnitData.args`

 ## Modifying existing units

 You may modify existing units with code.
-Eg. The following line makes Quadra Burst Cores require only 3 energy in hand instead of 4 **until game exits**.
+Eg. The following line makes Quadra Burst Cores (Lv 1) require only 3 energy in hand instead of 4 **until game exits**.
 ```
 DataShipUnitManager.Instance().GetDataByID(11004).Args[0] = 3;
 ```

-This disables Equipping Machine until game exits.
-(Don't remove vanilla units from database, as it may corrupt some save files.
+This disables Equipping Machine of all levels until game exits.
+(Don't remove vanilla units from database, as it may corrupt save files.
 Disable them instead.
 Modded units can be removed without risk, though.)

 ```
-DataShipUnitManager.Instance().GetDataByID(21849).InGame = false;
+DataShipUnitManager.Instance().GetDataListByID(21849).ForEach(data => { data.InGame = false; });
 ```

 ## Detailed Explanation of Each Field